Jan Miller is a student loan expert and founder of Miller Student Loan Consulting, where…

 - Pursue loan forgiveness through programs including Public Service Loan Forgiveness and Teacher Loan Forgiveness.

 Student loan scammers take advantage of borrowers who don’t know these programs exist.
-If you’re educated on the repayment options available to you, you’ll be less likely to fall into a student loan scam trap.
+If you’re educated on the repayment options available to you, you’ll be less likely to fall into a student loan forgiveness program scams trap.

-3. There are warning signs of student loan scams to watch out for
+3. There are warning signs of student loan forgiveness program scams to watch out for

 - Pressure to pay upfront fees